Your Mediation Information and

 What Does a MIAM Involve?

-A MIAM is an informal confidential meeting with a Mediator to discuss your situation and to get key information about mediation and other dispute resolution processes.
+A MIAM is an informal confidential meeting with a Mediator to discuss your situation and for you to get key information about mediation and other dispute resolution processes.

 The Mediator will meet with you one-on-one via Zoom (online) or in person.